pawelbudnik/inbox_intel/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Extract the key info from emails quickly
+Extract the key info from active browser tab.
+Made to help extract useful info from emails that share similar pattern but include varied values.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation

-1. [Download the zipped folder](https://github.com/pawelbudnik/input_intel/archive/refs/heads/master.zip) or Clone the repo
+1. [Download the zipped folder](https://github.com/pawelbudnik/page_intel/archive/refs/heads/master.zip) or Clone the repo
 2. Open Chrome browser.
 3. Navigate to `Settings` -> `Extensions`
 4. Switch on `Developer mode`
 5. Click on `Load unpacked` button
-6. Choose the extracted `input_intel` folder
+6. Choose the extracted `page_intel` folder
 7. Gather that intel

 <p align="right">(<a href="#readme-top">back to top</a>)</p>